MorganKryze/FabLab-tools-index/README.md

 ## Dangers and risks

 All safety equipments are listed in [this guide](safety/equipements.md).
-WIP

 | Material         | Risk                      | Protection                             |
 | ---------------- | ------------------------- | -------------------------------------- |